ThoratNeha/IIOT/README.md

 - Green- The server is active and ready to use.<br<

 Once you have completed the installation process, test that your installation is working properly by going to [http://localhost/]() in your browser.
-You should see the WampServer homepage displayed.
+You should see the WampServer homepage displayed.<br>

+Now you are ready to go!
+Go ahead and create your first WAMP server project.